MykeChidi/vulnradar/Readme.md

 - Comply with all applicable laws and regulations
 - Use responsibly and ethically

-The authors assume no liability for misuse of this software.
+The author(s) assume no liability for misuse of this software.